Select Page

 Charities and Nonprofits | Internal Revenue Service (irs.gov)

-If your local unit had gross receipts of $50,000, but less than $200,000 (more than $200,000 requires a 990), you are required to file IRS Form 990-EZ and the accompanying Schedule A (Schedule B and others as necessary).
+You are required to file IRS Form 990-EZ and the accompanying Schedule A (Schedule B and others as necessary).

 WHY: On May 28, 1969, the Internal Revenue Service granted a blanket exemption to all Maryland state, county, and local PTA units under Section 501(c)(3) of the Internal Revenue Code.
 As a result, donations to your PTA are tax-deductible.
 If you fail to complete the form, you jeopardize your non–profit status, and will be required to pay income tax on all profits.